Laying down tracks

 The first three of these special acoustic gigs at stations were played by Lina Maly, Alexa Feser and Y'akoto.
 Tom Thaler & Basil were now the artists for session no. 4.
 They got to know each other as students in Mannheim, and when asked why they chose to play at Berlin Central, Tom replied, "Because we've been living in Berlin for a year.
 It's our base now, this is where we produced our album."
 There was a practical consideration too: "We didn't have to take the S-Bahn far."
 The duo is also very familiar with the place for other reasons: "We're musicians, so we spend every other day at the station.
 We're always travelling."
 One thing is really important: "You've got to have your music with you.
 If you forget your headphones, then you're lost."
 Luckily, the day of the gig was one time they didn't need any headphones.
 The production team quickly transformed a spot in the station into a holiday oasis with deckchairs, a paddling pool, toy sharks and plants, creating a summery atmosphere in the middle of the gigantic building.
 Unsurprisingly, the session that followed was extremely laid-back and relaxed.
 "It's okay that there's always someone cooler than me," Tom rapped – but, to be honest, there could be few things cooler than this performance in the middle of Berlin Central.

 A few last bars on the guitar, a final rap into the mic, and the latest trainsome session recording was wrapped up.
 Tom and Marius smiled with satisfaction and treated themselves to a scoop of ice-cream before taking the S-Bahn back home.
-The current trainsome session song, "Cooler als ich" is on Tom Thaler & Basil's latest album, "Malu".
-It will be released on 15 September 2017 and is already available for advance orders.
+The current trainsome session song, "Cooler als ich" is on Tom Thaler & Basil's album, "Malu".

 Soul in Stuttgart – session 3